|Last Quarterly Update:||4/24/2017|

 Demand is driven by business and leisure travel, which depends on the economy.
 The profitability of individual companies depends on marketing.
 Large companies have an advantage in being able to provide a wider range of services, especially to corporate customers, and to afford sophisticated websites.
 Small companies can compete effectively by providing service to a few large customers, specializing in a service niche, or serving a local market.
-The industry is concentrated: the 50 largest companies account for about 60 percent of revenue.
+The US industry is fragmented: the 50 largest companies account for about 45% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options